iqiyi/xCrash/README.md

 Tombstone files will be written to `Context#getFilesDir() + "/tombstones"` directory by default. (usually in: `/data/data/PACKAGE_NAME/files/tombstones`)

-There is a more practical and complex sample APP in the [src/java/xcrash/xcrash_sample](src/java/xcrash/xcrash_sample) folder.
+There is a more practical and complex sample app in the [src/java/xcrash/xcrash_sample](src/java/xcrash/xcrash_sample) folder.

 ## Build